cairis-platform/cairis/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1411/badge)](https://bestpractices.coreinfrastructure.org/projects/1411)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fcairis-platform%2Fcairis.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fcairis-platform%2Fcairis?ref=badge_shield)

-CAIRIS (Computer Aided Integration of Requirements and Information Security) is a platform for specifying and modelling secure and usable systems.
+CAIRIS (Computer Aided Integration of Requirements and Information Security) is a platform for modelling secure and usable systems.
 CAIRIS was built from the ground-up to support usability, requirements, and risk analysis.

 See [the CAIRIS website](https://cairis.org) for more information, and details on how to get started.